I-League clubs stick to their demand for AFC Champions League spot, agree to two-league system for three years | Goal.com

-I-League clubs stick to their demand for AFC Champions League spot, agree to two-league system for three years
+I-League clubs stick to their demand for ACL spot, agree to two-league system for three years

 The union of I-League clubs have stated their desire to have the AFC Champions League spot reserved for the winner of I-League rather than Indian Super League (ISL).